 Judy Glattstein in New Jersey wrote in 2016, “Houses here are spread apart.
 No chimneys, no standing stones.
 But in the cold of a solstice morning the trees serve to define the rising of the sun.”

 Andrea Deegan caught this image at the moment of the December solstice in 2016.
 But it was the summer solstice, not the winter solstice, at Oyster Harbour, Australia.

-Karl Diefenderfer in Yardley, Pennsylvania wrote: “First light of winter 2016.”
+Karl Diefenderfer in Yardley, Pennsylvania, wrote: “First light of winter 2016.”
 For the entire globe, this solstice marks the most southerly sunrise of the year.
 For the Northern Hemisphere, it means a low sun crossing the sky throughout the day.

 “Happy winter solstice!” from Steve Scanlon Photography.
-This morning’s frozen Navesink River, Red Bank, New Jersey.
-December 21, 2016.
-6:44 a.m.
+The morning’s frozen Navesink River, Red Bank, New Jersey, December 21, 2016, 6:44 a.m.

-Capturing the year’s longest noontime shadow in Hyderabad, India.
+Capturing the year’s longest noontime shadow – December 21, 2016 – in Hyderabad, India.
 Photo by PadmaSri Naidu.

-Athens, Greece at noon on the day of the solstice – December 21, 2016 – by Nikolaos Pantazis.
+Athens, Greece, at noon on the day of the solstice – December 21, 2016 – by Nikolaos Pantazis.
 Notice the long shadows!

-The December 21 solstice sun set in style in Mutare, Zimbabwe.
+The December 21, 2016 solstice sun set in style in Mutare, Zimbabwe.
 Photo by Peter Lowenstein.

 View at EarthSky Community Photos. | Wells Shoemaker captured this image on the day of the December solstice in 2005 in Death Valley National Park.
 He said: “The Eureka Dunes, rising 750 feet (230 meters) above the desert floor, are among the tallest in North America.
 The low solstice sun casts the longest shadows of the year.”